Sport on the Isle of Wight: Rowing

-There are rowing clubs at Newport, Ryde and Shanklin, all members of the Hants and Dorset rowing association.
+There are rowing clubs at Newport, Ryde and Shanklin Sandown RC, all members of the Hants and Dorset rowing association.

 There is a long tradition of rowing around the island dating back to the 1880s.

 In May 1999 a group of local women made history by becoming the first ladies' crew to row around the island, in ten hours and twenty minutes.
 Rowers from Ryde Rowing Club have rowed around the island several times since 1880.
 The fours record was set 16 August 1995 at 7 hours 54 minutes.

 Two rowers from Southampton ARC (Chris Bennett and Roger Slaymaker) set the two-man record in July 2003 at 8 hours 34 minutes, and in 2005 Gus McKechnie of Coalporters Rowing Club became the first adaptive rower to row around, completing a clockwise row.

 The route around the island is about 60 mi and usually rowed anticlockwise.
 Even in good conditions, it includes a number of significant obstacles such as the Needles and the overfalls at St Catherine's Point.
 The traditional start and finish were at Ryde Rowing Club; however, other starts have been chosen in recent years to give a tidal advantage.